 Grief and Loss

 Grief is what occurs when someone or something we are attached to is gone.
 Grief is not a choice, it is the natural human response to loss.
 The stronger the attachment to the person or situation that is lost, the stronger the grief.
-Some forms of grief include; the death of a loved one, a divorce or separation, life changing illness, estrangement, or a significant life change such as a job loss, relocating or children leaving home.
+Some forms of grief include; the death of a loved one, a divorce or an important relationship ending, life changing illness, estrangement from family, a significant life change such as a job loss, the death of a pet, relocating or children leaving home.
 When experiencing grief it is common to feel disconnected from oneself and from the world around you.

 The difference between Grief and Mourning

 Grief is the internal experience comprised of thoughts, feelings, beliefs and sensations.
 It can be complex depending on the relationship that has been lost or the circumstance the grief is in response to.
 Grief often has a strong physiological experience that accompanies thoughts and feelings.
 One can feel as though they are literally "weighed down" or numb.
 It is common for one to feel disorientated and unsure where they fit in the world after a significant loss.
 One may experience a strong yearning for the person or situation that is gone.
 Confusion can become a prevalent state of mind where one spends a lot of time attempting to make sense of, or understand what occurred.

 Mourning is the outward expression of the grief and loss one has experienced.
 Mourning is an essential aspect of integrating one's grief because it enables movement.
 If one does not allow themselves to express their internal experience this is often how individuals become "stuck".
 Ways of mourning include; talking about the loss, crying, creating a ritual or way of honouring the loss, writing or journaling, going to a support group, seeing a therapist and more.